strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 ### Actiontypes

 An action type should be a string that explains what the action should change in the store.
 Keep these strings consistent.
-Don't make the actiontypes to long, keep them short and clear.
+Don't make the actiontypes too long, keep them short and clear.

 ```typescript
 // This is bad